Chocolate Muffins With White Chocolate Chips

 • Easy: This is a very easy muffin recipe.
 It only takes 30 minutes to make these muffins, and you probably already have most of the ingredients in your pantry.
 Mix all the ingredients, put them in the oven, and let it do the rest.
 In no time, you’ll have soft muffins that are ready to eat.

 • Freeze: This recipe is freezer-friendly.
 Make a batch—or two—and store them for later use.
-Because they defrost quickly, they are perfect for packing in a lunchbox or picnic or enjoying as desserts for your next get-together or party with your loved ones.
+Because they defrost quickly, they are perfect for packing in a lunchbox or picnic basket, or for enjoying as desserts at your next get-together or party with your loved ones.

 Ingredients

-This chocolate muffin recipe calls for the following easy-to-find ingredients.
+This chocolate muffin with white chocolate chips recipe calls for the following easy-to-find ingredients.
 Scroll down to see the entire recipe card with exact measurements and directions.

-• All-purpose flour: Flour is an important ingredient for building structures.
+• All-purpose flour: an important ingredient for building structure.

 • Cocoa powder: Adds a rich chocolate flavor.